 Setting up a sidechain in your digital audio workstation is relatively easy as long as you know the correct clicks in the correct drop-down menus.
 First, you’ll need to find the option to create a sidechain in your plugin.
 Then, the program will likely ask you to choose a track as the input for your sidechain.
 This track will be the one giving the directions—in our example above, it would be the bass drum because it will tell the guitar track when it needs to be louder.
 You’ll apply this sidechain to the compression on guitar track—or whatever instrument you would like the sidechain to control!
 You can then start to fine-tune your adjustment until you get it sounding just right.
 Of course, as with most every tool used in audio production, practice makes perfect, and creating great-sounding music through sidechains with your preferred dynamic range control will come with time!

 In the above example, we used a vocal track, guitar track, and later a bass track to demonstrate how both general compression and sidechaining can be used in a music track.
 But your own music is as unique as you are, so here are some other instances of when sidechaining is used.

 Of course, audio production isn’t just limited to music—with podcasts on the rise, almost anybody can be a talk-show host.
 Just like real radio program hosts do, you can use sidechaining to make background music or other sound effects fade out to ensure that every spoken word is heard clearly.
-And in music, like in our previous example, this same method can be used to make sure that no lyric is missed.
+Alongside the best microphone for podcasting, sidechaining can give you a crisp voice with no background noise.

 Now its your turn!